My Roomie Is a Dino: Manga

-Volume list

-TV drama

-A live-action drama adaptation written by Kotaro Sudo premiered on April 5, 2020.
-Gravure idol Nana Yashiro (professionally known as “8467”) plays Kaede in this version.

-Anime
+Volumes

+Television series

-On September 2, 2019, Kodansha revealed that an anime television series adaptation was announced.
+An anime and live-action television series adaptation was announced in September 2019.
 The series is co-animated by Space Neko Company and Kamikaze Douga, with Jun Aoki directing and writing the series' scripts, and Gin composing the series' music.
+The live-action segments were written and directed by Kotaro Sudo and starred gravure idol Nana Yashiro (professionally known as "8467") as Kaede.
 It premiered on April 5, 2020 on Tokyo MX and BS11.

-On May 12, 2020, it was announced that the airings of Episode 8 and onward were delayed due to the effects of the ongoing COVID-19 pandemic.
-On July 19, 2020, it was announced that both the anime and live-action series would resume in October 2020.
-The series was rebroadcast from the first episode on October 4, 2020, and resumed on November 22, 2020.
+On May 12, 2020, it was announced that the airings of Episode 8 and onward were delayed due to the effects of the COVID-19 pandemic; On July 19, 2020, it was announced that both the anime and live-action series would resume in October 2020. the series was rebroadcast from the first episode starting on October 4, 2020, and resumed on November 22, finishing on December 20.

-Funimation is streaming the anime in English-speaking countries under the title of Gal & Dino.
-An English dub of the anime was released on March 5, 2022.
+Funimation streamed the series in English-speaking countries under the title of Gal & Dino.
+An English dub was released on March 5, 2022.

-Episode list
+Episodes

 All episodes were written and directed by Jun Aoki.